Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       ID can be a string or (small) integer number.
 Characters in switching set shall be unreserved, i.e., A-Za-z0-9_.-~ in order to avoid introducing delimiters.
-   2. The [=switching set ID=] MAY be added in a relative path to the POST_URL using the Switching() keyword.
+   2. The [=switching set ID=] can be added in a relative path to the [=POST_URL=] using the Switching() keyword.
 In this case, a CMAF chunk is sent from the live ingest source as POST chunk.cmfv POST_URL/Switching([=switching set ID=])/Streams(stream_id).
    3. The live ingest source MAY add a "kind" box in the "udta" box in each track to signal the switching set it belongs to.
 The schemeIdUri of this "kind"